Frequently asked questions

 Where are the classes?

-The classes are at the Leith end of Ferry road.
+Normally, the classes are at the Leith end of Ferry road, but right now we’re running classes on Zoom.

 We’ll send the exact location with your booking confirmation.